saltstack/salt/doc/ref/states/requisites.rst

           - file: /etc/foo.conf

 The ``use`` statement was developed primarily for the networking states but can be used on any states in Salt.
-This made sense for the networking state because it can define a long list of options that need to be applied to multiple network interfaces.
+This makes sense for the networking state because it can define a long list of options that need to be applied to multiple network interfaces.